ElenaTsvetkovaa/secretSpark/README.md

 # ✨ Secret Spark

-A comprehensive women's wellness and lifestyle platform built with Django.
-Secret Spark empowers women to track their personal wellness journey through mood tracking, diary entries, menstrual cycle management, and access to curated wellness articles with AI-powered personalized recommendations.
+Secret Spark is a Django-based web application designed to empower women through curated content and personalized wellness tools.
+In the diary section, women can reflect on their daily thoughts and track their mood.
+The integrated menstrual calendar visualizes the different phases of the cycle and highlights the user's current phase.
+For each phase, the app provides informative messages about physical and emotional changes, along with personalized nutrition and training recommendations - carefully tailored to support well-being throughout the cycle.

 🌐 **Live Demo**: https://secretspark.up.railway.app